Sher Singh Rana: Escape from jail and rearrest

 Rana escaped from Tihar jail, a high-security prison facility in Delhi on 17 February 2004.
 He went to Moradabad and checked into a hotel.
 He then contacted relatives who sent him ₹1 lakh.
 From Ranchi he applied for a passport in the name of Sanjay Gupta.

 During the two-month wait for the passport, he visited Gaya and Benaras.
 Rana then went to Kolkata, where he obtained a three-month Bangladesh visa.
 Rana claimed that he took a house for rent at Khulna and lived there, posing as Sanjay.
 After he fled to Bangladesh, he bought a satellite phone for ₹16,500 so that he could contact his relatives and friends without being tracked.
 Throughout his journey — from Moradabad to Ranchi, Kolkata, Bangladesh and Dubai and later to Afghanistan from where he is said to have brought back the ashes of the Rajput king Prithviraj Chauhan.

 He received approximately ₹15,000 to ₹20,000 per month and visited Kolkata often to get his visa extended.
 At times, he did this in Dhaka.

-On 25 April 2006, he was re-arrested from Kolkata by SIT, who tracked him down by his subscription to a Hindi newspaper, one of the few people in the Dharmatala area who did so.
+On 25 April 2006, he surrendered himself to Police and later it was shown that he was re-arrested from Kolkata by SIT, who tracked him down by his subscription to a Hindi newspaper, one of the few people in the Dharmatala area who did so.

 Release

-A trial court in January 2012 allowed Sher Singh Rana, to file his nomination papers from Tihar to contest Uttar Pradesh assembly election.
+A trial court in January 2012 allowed Sher Singh Rana to file his nomination papers from Tihar to contest Uttar Pradesh assembly election.
 The Delhi High Court has granted bail to Sher Singh Rana and he was released on 24 October 2016.